Eliminate Critical Risks in the Cloud

 Let's explore three key ways that zero trust helps to secure cloud infrastructure:

-In addition, Gartner offers a guide for security and risk management leaders looking to protect networks, endpoints, and infrastructure as a service.
+Gartner offers a guide for security and risk management leaders looking to protect networks, endpoints, and infrastructure as a service.
 This primer is especially relevant for enterprises undergoing a transformative period for their digital infrastructures as the threat landscape evolves.

-Cloud infrastructure security best practices 101
+Eight cloud infrastructure security best practices

 1. Regularly update and patch